peaz/workato-rpi-sensehat-extension/README.md

 Workato Raspberry Pi SenseHAT Extension to support integration with the SenseHAT sensors and LED Matrix.

 ## Requriements
 You will of course need a Rapsberry Pi and the Sense HAT.
+I've tested this with a Raspbery Pi 3.

-1. Install the latest Raspbian on Raspberry Pi.
+1. Install the latest Raspbian on the Raspberry Pi.
 2. Install the necessary Sense HAT libraries

 ```sh